pfenig/pfenig.github.com/_posts/2011-11-21-has_one_extension_trickery.md

       delegate :to_param, :to => :proxy_target
       instance_methods.each { |m| undef_method m unless m.to_s =~ /^(?:nil\?|send|object_id|to_a)$|^__|^respond_to_missing|proxy_/ }

  But if you don't have a target, method missing always returns nil.
 Still doesn't explain why it doesn't find my find_target and therefore not return nil.
-Well, a bit of undocumented magic, as far as I could see, the block syntax doesn't work on has_one and belongs_to, you have to use ":extend => AssociationExtension"
+Well, a bit of undocumented magic, as far as I could see, the block syntax doesn't work on has_one and belongs_to, you have to use ":extend => AssociationExtension".
+Now it works. and thing will never return me a nil object again.